webgpu/webgpufundamentals/webgpu/lessons/webgpu-fundamentals.md

 will be either `"rgba8unorm"` or `"bgra8unorm"`.
 It's not really that important what it is but by querying it it will make things fastest for the user's system.

-We pass that into the webgpu canvas context by calling `configure`.
-We pass in the `device` and the `format`.
+We pass that as `format` into the webgpu canvas context by calling `configure`.
+We also pass in the `device` which associates this canvas with the device we just created.

 Next we create a shader module.
 A shader module contains one or more shader functions.
 In our case we'll make 1 vertex shader function and 1 fragment shader